Arnaldo66/crypto_manage/README.md

   - if not null transform value from btc or euro or dollars
   - Responsive mobile not good.
 TODO:
+  - First: buy template
+  - do page mining, page faucet with affiliation.
+  - do dark web page
   - Show in more value and possiblity in currency graph
   - Add and amelioration test performances
   - Activate cron for order method "limit"